Welcome to BrightLocal’s latest Local Consumer Review Survey

 One element that may have affected this change in 2017 is Google’s growing ability to replace the business website.
 With so much business information now available in SERPS and the Google environment (including opening times, location, bookings, Q&As, showtimes, and much more), the necessity of visiting a website is decreasing.

 Consumers are now more likely to connect in person (either by visiting the business or getting directly in touch) after reading positive reviews, so it’s never been more important to ensure the company name, address, and phone number is correct across the board.
-Businesses should ensure it’s as easy as possible for potential customers to call or visit the business after reading a review, and keep a close eye on their website, review sites and further citation sources, such as directories, to ensure contact details are correct and consistent.
+Businesses should ensure it’s as easy as possible for potential customers to call or visit the business after reading an online review; and keep a close eye on their website, review sites and further citation sources, such as directories, to ensure contact details are correct and consistent.

 Trust and Influence

-Q7.
 Do you read online reviews to determine if a business is good or bad?

 - 93% of consumers read local reviews to decide if a business is good or not – meaning just 7% don’t (compared to 9% in 2016)